evovvan/Sentinel-1_POE_orbit_download/README.md

 Python script for downloading the Sentinel-1 orbit data

-*1) Change the variable "work_path" to your own work_path, the work path should have the folder "RAW" where the unzipped S1A data are putted
+*1) Change the variable "work_path" at Line 24 as your own work_path, the work path should have the folder "RAW" where the unzipped S1A data are putted
-*2) run "python sentinel_poe_download.py"
+*2) run "python3 sentinel_poe_download.py"